victorviro/text_vectorization/README.md

 ```

 ## Sentences similarity
 Show similarity between sentences.
 We show some similar and non similar sentences to a test sentence.
+The test sentence can be modified in the file `constants.py`.
 ```shell
 python src/sentences_similarity.py
 ```